microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/create/libraries/Javascript.md

 You can use any tooling that you want to create the adaptive card json.

-The **microsoft-adaptive-cards** npm package defines a library  for working with adaptive cards in javascript
+The **microsoft-adaptivecards** npm package defines a library  for working with adaptive cards in javascript

 ## To install
 ```
-npm install microsoft-adaptive-cards
+npm install microsoft-adaptivecards
 ```

 ## Example creating